mufkuw/m-paperless/docs/troubleshooting.md

 files](https://packages.ubuntu.com/search?keywords=tesseract-ocr)
 marching your document's languages.

-As an example, if you are running Paperless-ngx from any Ubuntu or Debian box, and your documents are written in Spanish you may need to
+As an example, if you are running M-Paperless from any Ubuntu or Debian box, and your documents are written in Spanish you may need to
 run: